Leighton Library Aims and Objectives

 The Library is owned and managed by the Leighton Library Trust which was established in 1701.
 It has been a Registered Scottish Charity (SC003010) since 1925.
 Work is underway to apply to the Charity Regulator (OSCR) to convert into a Scottish Charitable Incorporated Organisation (SCIO).

 The Library is supported by the Friends of the Leighton Library who pay a subscription and the Society of Friends of Dunblane Cathedral, itself a Scottish charity.
-There are currently around 20 Friends and we intend to increase this number into a more substantial supporter base, for example by seeking to establish an American section.
+We intend to increase this number into a more substantial supporter base.

 The Trust has no paid employees and is managed entirely by volunteers.
-There are three office holders: the Hon.
-Librarian, Hon.
-Treasurer and Hon.
-Custodian.
 There are also volunteers engaged on the restoration programme, the fundraising/publicity requirements, the newsletter, and a team looking at audio visual opportunities.

-There are 28 volunteers (as of Feb 2022) whose principal role is to act as guides for visitors.
+There are 50 volunteers whose principal role is to act as guides for visitors.

 Leighton Library Management Structure: